-The options are fairly limited in Australia at the moment.
-Yes, you can already buy the game on Steam and the Epic Games Store, but you're going to need to fork out for the full RRP of $89.95.
+Yes, you can buy the game on Steam and the Epic Games Store, but you're going to need to fork out for the full RRP of $89.95.
 If you're more of a bargain hunter the answer to where the game is cheapest is a familiar one: Amazon.

-It looks like Dying Light 2 will be available on third-party storefronts like Fanatical and Green Man Gaming, though the former has no pre-order option at the moment, while the latter doesn't even have a listing at present.
-You can even buy the game directly from Techland, though it makes no difference if you do: you'll get to choose between a Steam or Epic Games Store code, and the price is the same.
+It looks like Dying Light 2 won't be available on third-party storefronts like Fanatical and Green Man Gaming.
+You can buy the game directly from Techland (opens in new tab), though it makes no difference if you do: you'll get to choose between a Steam or Epic Games Store code, and the price is the same.

 Dying Light 2 @ Amazon

-There's also a deluxe edition on Amazon for AU$99 (usually AU$119.95) that gets you access to forthcoming story DLC as well as a bunch of exclusive cosmetics, all in a sturdy, kinda pointless steelbook.
+There's also a deluxe edition on Amazon for AU$119 (opens in new tab) (it was only AU$99 last week) that gets you access to forthcoming story DLC as well as a bunch of exclusive cosmetics, all in a sturdy, kinda pointless steelbook.